SimpleStateMachine/SimpleStateMachineLibrary/README.md

  # Why SimpleStateMachine?
 Create state machine in **three** steps :

-**1.** Create scheme in  [node editor](https://github.com/SimpleStateMachine/SimpleStateMachineNodeEditor) and load scheme in your project using [library](https://github.com/SimpleStateMachine/SimpleStateMachineLibrary)
+**1.** Create scheme in  [node editor](https://github.com/SimpleStateMachine/SimpleStateMachineNodeEditor) and load it in your project using [library](https://github.com/SimpleStateMachine/SimpleStateMachineLibrary)
 ```C#
 StateMachine stateMachine = new StateMachine("scheme.xml");
 ```